pavlo-myskov/barber-shop/README.md

 The main website font is a geometric slab-serif typeface family *Arvo* and it's fallback font is *Serif*.
 The flavour of the font is rather mixed, being nearly monolinear to increase legibility.
 The font implemented on the website using [Google Fonts API](https://fonts.google.com).
 Heading weights are bold(700) and body text is regular(400).
 - **Color Scheme**
-The colour scheme based on warm moody yellow and brown tones and matches the images on the page.
+The colour scheme based on warm yellow and brown tones and matches the images on the page.
 ![Color palette](documentation/supp-images/palette.png)
 - **Images**
 Grunge borders, brush-stroke and logo were created in [Adobe Photoshop](https://www.adobe.com/products/photoshop.html) using paint brushes and other tools.
-All photos used in the project are downloaded from sources with a free license and do not require attribution.
+All photos used in the project were downloaded from sources with a free license and do not require attribution.
 The images were colored and resized in [Adobe Lightroom](https://www.adobe.com/products/photoshop-lightroom.html) for a light moody style.